-The AMD64 architecture fully supports the legacy segmentprotection mechanism.
+The AMD64 architecture is designed to fully support the legacy segment-protection mechanism.
 The segment-protection mechanism provides system software with the ability to restrict program access into other software routines and data.

 Segment-level protection remains enabled in compatibility mode.
 64-bit mode eliminates most type checking, and limit checking is not performed, except on accesses to systemdescriptor tables.